-The tunnel, owned by CSX Transportation, is a key element of the East Coast rail transportation network in the US and serves as an important route for freight trains.
-It is located beneath Virginia Avenue SE, with 2nd Street SE on the west side to 11th Street SE on the east side.
+The tunnel, owned by CSX Transportation, is a key element of the East Coast rail transportation network, in the US, and serves as an important route for freight trains.
+It is located beneath Virginia Avenue SE, with 2nd Street SE on the west side, to 11th Street SE on the east side.

 Virginia Avenue tunnel history

-The single track of the tunnel is causing delays in the flow of freight train traffic, and congestion for commuter trains.
+The single track of the tunnel was causing delays in the flow of freight train traffic, and congestion for commuter trains.
 CSX released a draft environmental impact statement (DEIS) for the construction of two tunnels by replacing the existing structure, in order to address the concerns.

-Virginia Avenue tunnel reconstruction details
+Virginia Avenue Tunnel reconstruction details

 A dividing wall was also built between the new tracks for the majority of the reconstructed tunnel.
 A new 4,100ft, cut-and-cover, cast-in-place concrete structure was built to the south of the existing brick and stone masonry tunnel.

 The second phase of work involved the demolition of the remaining parts of the current tunnel’s roof and south wall, as well as the construction of the new north tunnel, and restoration of ten blocks of Virginia Avenue with advanced amenities.

 Virginia Avenue Tunnel reconstruction benefits

 The reconstruction of the ageing tunnel was undertaken to ease rail and highway truck traffic on the CSX I-95 corridor, and offset approximately 5.5 million tonnes of CO₂ emissions.
 It will also reduce maintenance costs while direct and indirect jobs created by the project are estimated to contribute $250m in revenue to the local economy.

 The project provides better access to Garfield Park for wheelchair-dependent individuals.
 A bike path between 2nd and 9th Streets, and a dedicated dog park at Virginia Avenue Park were also built.